Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniAnalytics/2_map_the_data_to_graph.md

 > **Note**
 > Sentinel is the overseer of walkers, nodes and edges.
-It is the abstraction Jaseci uses to encapsulate compiled walkers and architype nodes and edges.
-The key operation with respesct to sentinel is "register" a sentinel.
+It is the abstraction Jaseci uses to encapsulate compiled walkers and archetype nodes and edges.
+The key operation with respect to sentinel is "register" a sentinel.
 You can think of registering a sentinel as a compiling your jac program.
 The walkers of a given sentinel can then be invoked and run on arbitrary nodes of any graph.
 >
 > Three things are happening with above sentinel command:
 >
 > 1. We registered the jir we compiled earlier to new sentinel.
-This means this new sentinel now has access to all of our walkers, nodes and edges. -mode ir option speciifes a jir program is registered instead of a jac program.
+This means this new sentinel now has access to all of our walkers, nodes and edges. -mode ir option specifies a jir program is registered instead of a jac program.
 >
 > 2. With -set_active true we set this new sentinel to be the active sentinel.
 In other words, this sentinel is the default one to be used when requests hit the Jac APIs, if no specific sentinels are specified.
 >